 2019 was an incredible year of transformation for the life insurance industry, and we want to keep that momentum going.
 We’ve curated 20 quotes from 2019 capturing key takeaways, tips, and advice by some of RGAX’s thought leaders.
 Plus, we’re sharing the articles, interviews, and videos they were spotlighted in so that you can take a deeper dive.
 This collection is a reminder of what keeps us moving towards our vision of helping people live longer, healthier, and more financially secure lives.

-“It will take a group effort to try to change consumers’ perception of insurance and this change starts with remembering who you are.” — Stephen Goldstein
+On inspiring creative thinking“It will take a group effort to try to change consumers’ perception of insurance and this change starts with remembering who you are.” — Stephen Goldstein

 Stephen takes an emotional approach to discussing the image of insurance and the humans in it.
 In his candid interview with Coverager, Stephen uncovers how insurtechs impact (or detract from) the emotional aspect of the life insurance business.